ZwerOxotnik/CuberiteExamplePlugin/readme.md

 Important info
 --------------

-Plugin name and folder name should be identical, otherwise it may cause some problems with other plugins.\
+* Plugin name and folder name should be identical, otherwise it may cause some problems with other plugins.
-Please, keep plugins on GitHub, because it gives you a possibility to show them on https://plugins.cuberite.org/.
+* Please, keep plugins on GitHub, because it gives you a possibility to show them on https://plugins.cuberite.org/.

 Lua
 ---

 [Cuberite] plugins uses [lua 5.1], if you want to use external lua tools or other IDEs then read it, otherwise skip to section [Notes](#notes).

+If don't have experience with lua with then read [this](https://github.com/pohka/Lua-Beginners-Guide) or [this](https://stigmax.gitbook.io/lua-guide/) or watch a some video on [youtube].
+For instance: https://www.youtube.com/watch?v=HDAE9OR28gY&list=PL9URkxPt-PndpZlw8m_NHh0vUBU5J-BRF

 I recommend to install [luaver] for managing versions of Lua and [luarocks].